designstem/projects/packaging/index.md

 ### Ethic packaging

  Reducing packaging is an ethic mission &ndash; **always**!
-And it is getting out of hand, because one product can be wrapped multiple times, e.g. cornflakes.
-They are wrapped in a plastic bag, inside a cardboard box.
+And it is getting out of hand, because one product can be wrapped multiple times, e.g., cornflakes.
+They are packaged in a plastic bag inside a cardboard box.

 <f-arrow-icon /> **Find other examples for multiple times wrapped products.
 What is the purpose?**